Kingxukai/linux/Documentation/admin-guide/cgroup-v1/devices.rst

 (read), w (write), and m (mknod).

 The root device cgroup starts with rwm to 'all'.
-A child device cgroup gets a copy of the parent.
-Administrators can then remove devices from the whitelist or add new entries.
+A child device cgroup gets a copy of the woke parent.
+Administrators can then remove devices from the woke whitelist or add new entries.
 A child cgroup can never receive a device access which is denied by its parent.

 2. User Interface